Amira 150 and Amira 300 (Moclobemide)

 Important Warnings

-There are several important warnings you need to know before taking Amira.
-Some conditions and medications can make Amira unsafe for you.
+There are several important warnings and conditions you need to discuss with your doctor before taking Amira.

 Who Should Not Take Amira 150 and Amira 300

-Do not take Amira if you are allergic to moclobemide or any ingredients, have severe confusion, or are taking certain medications including: clomipramine, selegiline, bupropion, triptans (migraine medications), pethidine, tramadol, dextromethorphan (in cough medicines), linezolid, or other antidepressants (SSRIs or tricyclics) as this may cause dangerous serotonin syndrome.
+Do not take Amira if you: are allergic to moclobemide or any ingredients; have severe confusion; are taking clomipramine, selegiline, bupropion, triptans, pethidine, tramadol, dextromethorphan, linezolid, or other antidepressants (SSRIs or tricyclics) as this may cause serotonin syndrome; or if the medicine is expired or damaged.

 Medical Conditions to Discuss

-Tell your doctor if you have liver disease, high blood pressure, personal or family history of bipolar disorder, other mental illness including schizophrenia, thyrotoxicosis, phaeochromocytoma, or rare hereditary problems with galactose intolerance.
-Also inform them of any allergies to medicines, foods, dyes, or preservatives.
+Tell your doctor if you have: liver disease, high blood pressure, personal or family history of bipolar disorder, mental illness other than depression (including schizophrenia, agitation, excitement), thyrotoxicosis, phaeochromocytoma, or rare hereditary problems of galactose intolerance.

 Pregnancy and Breastfeeding